Soho Health & Beauty

 73 Spring St., Ste.
 305, Soho

-Founder Tracy Piper brings more than twenty years of experience in Chinese herbology and colon hydrotherapy, which she believes can aid in everything from indigestion to wrinkles in her one-stop cleansing center.
-For those in need of a recharge, there's also dry-skin brushing, a lymphatic draining detox wrap, and infrared sauna sessions, which aim to boost metabolism.
+Founder Tracy Piper brings more than twenty years of experience in Chinese herbology and colon hydrotherapy, which she believes can aid in everything from digestion to skin health in her one-stop cleansing center.
+For those in need of a recharge, there's also dry-skin brushing, a lymphatic draining detox wrap, and infrared sauna sessions.
 Her ace staff includes a live blood analyst, colon therapist, and in-house nurse practitioner for highly personalized sessions.

 You may also like